pixelandtonic/CommerceEasyPost/README.md

 Currently provides shipping options and quotes from your easypost.com account.

-## Download

-Use the releases page to download the plugin with dependancies.

 ## Setup

 1) Copy `config.php` from the `easypost` plugin folder to your `craft/config` folder and rename it to